avislime/Buzzshock-Roulette/README.md

 Made this in 2 days after having 0 knowledge on scripting in Godot for fun.
 Not much else to it, nor is it tested super thoroughly.
 It's on the list, however.

 * Features:
+  * Granular event types
+   * Gunshots (Bullet live or blank, sawed, killing blow, shooter and target)
-  * Granular event types (All Shots and All Double or Nothing items supported, including each outcome for Expired Medicine)
+   * All Double or Nothing Items
+    * Expired medicine outcomes have separate events
   * Config in human readable JSON

 * Todo:
   * Actually sane configuration defaults
+  * Add Events for kicking the doors down.
+For the bit.
   * Port to BRMLNeo (On hold until release)
   * Multiplayer support (On hold)
   * Intiface support (Maybe)